 The field of Robotics integrates sensing, information processing, and movement to accomplish specific tasks in the physical world.
 As such, it encompasses several topics, including mechanics and dynamics, kinematics, sensing, signal processing, control systems, planning, and artificial intelligence.
-Applications of these concepts appear in areas like medicine, manufacturing, space exploration, disaster recovery, ordinance disposal, deep-sea navigation, home care, and home automation.
+Applications of these concepts appear in areas like medicine, manufacturing, space exploration, disaster recovery, ordinance disposal doop see pavigation home care and be disposal, deep-sea navigation, home care, and home automation.